Gang Green: First reunion and Another Wasted Night (1984–1986)

+During the summer of 1985, the band embarked on a US tour and continued touring the US regularly till May 1986.
+In June of that year the band embarked on their "Wasted Nights" North American Summer tour.
+With Another Wasted Night being released near the end of the tour.
+Following the album's release the band continued touring regularly tour the US for the rest of the year including opening for Ozzy Osbourne during Summer Jam 1986 at the Kingston Fair Grounds in Kingston, New Hampshire.
+Film director Paul Rachman (American Hardcore) directed the music video for "Alcohol" as well music videos for "Have Fun" and "Another Wasted Night" which all aired on 120 Minutes on MTV.

 The song "Alcohol" (C. Stilphen/C. Doherty) from Another Wasted Night has been covered by a number of bands.
 Tankard, a German thrash metal band, featured the song on their album Chemical Invasion.
 It was also covered by Impaled Nazarene, a black metal band from Finland.
 It appeared on their EP entitled Motörpenis which was released in 1996.

 Boston punk rock band Dropkick Murphys covered the song on their "Back to the Hub" 7 inch.
 It also appeared on their live compilation, Live on St. Patrick's Day from Boston, MA.
 Before The Meatmen covered "Alcohol", Tesco Vee's Hate Police featuring Keith Campbell and Tommy "Dog" Cohen, released it on a 7" on Sympathy For The Record Industry.
 Then it was also covered by The Meatmen on their album Pope on a Rope, and also by No Fun at All on their releases No Straight Angles (US edition), EP's Going Steady, and Master Celebrations, and by Australian band, Where's The Pope? who released it on their PSI album released on Resist Records.
 Metallica also played the song live.
 The song was originally an instrumental entitled "The Drinking Song" before Doherty attached his lyrics.
 "Alcohol" also appears on the soundtrack to the 2010 film Jackass 3D.